Quantum metasurfaces as probes of vacuum particle content: Observable Frequency-Shift Magnitude and Scaling

-Importantly, the fact that the frequency shift arises due to a non-zero number of photons in the sub-cavity for the global cavity vacuum distinguishes it from other vacuum frequency shifts, such as the Lamb shift, which are independent of particle content of spatial sub-regions \cite{PhysRev.72.241}.
-We compute this frequency shift, assuming a fundamental sub-cavity mode frequency on the order of $400 \; \mathrm{THz}$ normalised to a line-width on the order of $10 \; \mathrm{MHz}$.
-Our results demonstrate that the shift in the transition frequency is on the order of $2.8 \%$ of the total transition frequency, but over 6 orders of magnitude larger than the line-width (due to the Bogoliubov transformation contributing a frequency shift that is approximately $7 \%$ of the photonic cavity frequency, see Appendix~\ref{analytical111} for more details).
-This demonstrates how the quantum-controlled mirror can provide the necessary boundary condition changes for photon creation, thus bringing particle creation due to entangled sub-regions of the vacuum within experimental reach.
-The numbers used to compute the change in the transition frequency are adapted from a state-of-art experimental system of $^{87}\mathrm{Rb}$ sub-wavelength atom array that has potential for implementation of our proposed scheme \cite{SrakaewKritsana2023Asaa}, or alternatively with Yb atoms \cite{ShahmoonEphraim2017CRiL}.
+We now consider the atom species required to fulfill the requirements just discussed.
+The numbers used to compute the change in the transition frequency are adapted from a state-of-art experimental system of $^{87}\mathrm{Rb}$ sub-wavelength atom array that has potential for implementation of our proposed scheme \cite{SrakaewKritsana2023Asaa}, or alternatively with $\mathrm{Yb}$ atoms \cite{ShahmoonEphraim2017CRiL}.
 Specifically, we consider the following energy levels: $\ket{g} =\left|5 \mathrm{~S}_{1 / 2}, F=2, m_F=-2\right\rangle$ as the ground state and $\ket{e} = |5 \mathrm{P}_{3 / 2}, F=3, m_F=-3\rangle$ as the excited state, resonating at $\omega_1/2\pi = 400 \; \mathrm{THz}$.
-Accessing a fundamental mode of this frequency will require a cavity of order sub-micron length.
+Accessing a fundamental mode of this frequency will require a cavity of order sub-micron length, specifically $375 \; \mathrm{nm}$ long.
 While such a small cavity will increase the resonance line width by a factor proportional to $\frac{1}{r}$, this will not substantially reduce the power spectrum for such small resonators.
-For lattice spacing $a \approx 0.2\lambda_1$, where $\lambda_1$ is the wavelength of the fundamental sub-cavity mode, (also achievable with Yb atoms), corresponding to $156 \; \mathrm{nm}$, the array achieves perfect reflectivity \cite{ShahmoonEphraim2017CRiL}, making it reflective to modes near $\omega_1$.
-For sub-cavity line-width $\kappa \ll \omega_1$, this frequency would be the only supported mode, allowing the atomic array to serve as one end of a sub-cavity, similar to that proposed in Ref.~\cite{castellsgraells2024cavityquantumelectrodynamicsatom}.
-We consider the Rydberg control atom to also be a $^{87}\mathrm{Rb}$ atom, but consider the ground state of the ancilla control to be $\left|g^{\prime}\right\rangle = \left|5 \mathrm{~S}_{1 / 2}, F=1, m_F=-1\right\rangle$, with Rydberg state $\left|r_P\right\rangle = \left|44 \mathrm{P}_{3 / 2}, m_J=3 / 2\right\rangle$, which has a transition at $\nu/2\pi = 1000 \; \mathrm{THz}$, with achievable Rabi drive strengths of $g/2\pi \sim 1 \; \mathrm{MHz}$ \cite{SrakaewKritsana2023Asaa}, and assuming a line-width on the order of $\gamma/2\pi \approx 10 \; \mathrm{MHz}$ .
-Therefore, for this arrangement of a two-dimensional atomic array, if the array is $\frac{\lambda_1}{2} \approx 78 \; \mathrm{nm}$ from one end of the cavity producing a sub-cavity frequency $\omega_1$, the frequency shift of the control atom will be $\delta_R \sim \mathrm{THz} $, which is orders of magnitude larger than the linewidth.
+For lattice spacing $a \simeq 0.2\lambda_1$, where $\lambda_1$ is the wavelength of the fundamental sub-cavity mode, (also achievable with $\mathrm{Yb}$ atoms), corresponding to $150 \; \mathrm{nm}$, the array achieves perfect reflectivity \cite{ShahmoonEphraim2017CRiL}, making it reflective to modes near $\omega_1$.
+For sub-cavity linewidth $\kappa \ll \omega_1$, this frequency would be the only supported mode, allowing the atomic array to serve as one end of a sub-cavity, similar to that proposed in Ref.~\cite{PhysRevA.111.053712}.
+We consider the Rydberg control atom to also be a $^{87}\mathrm{Rb}$ atom, but consider the ground state of the ancilla control to be $\left|g^{\prime}\right\rangle = \left|5 \mathrm{~S}_{1 / 2}, F=1, m_F=-1\right\rangle$, with Rydberg state $\left|r_P\right\rangle = \left|44 \mathrm{P}_{3 / 2}, m_J=3 / 2\right\rangle$, which has a transition at $\nu/2\pi = 1000 \; \mathrm{THz}$, with achievable Rabi drive strengths of $g/2\pi \sim 1 \; \mathrm{MHz}$ \cite{SrakaewKritsana2023Asaa}, and assume an ancilla linewidth on the order of $\gamma/2\pi \simeq 10 \; \mathrm{kHz}$ \cite{Branden_2010}.
+Therefore, for this arrangement of a two-dimensional atomic array, if the array is $\frac{\lambda_1}{2} \simeq 375 \; \mathrm{nm}$ from one end of the cavity producing a sub-cavity with frequency $\omega_1$, the ideal frequency shift of the control atom will be $\delta_R \sim \mathrm{THz}$ (also corresponding to that resolvable with ultra-fast optics), with the fast oscillation of low reflectivities and slow-switching case an order of magnitude larger than the linewidth.
+The main limiting factor in extending the switchable mirror demonstrated in Ref.~\cite{SrakaewKritsana2023Asaa} to the formation of coherent dynamics of quantum superpositions of transmissive and reflective states is increasing the decay time of the control atom from $T_1 \simeq 27 \; \mathrm{\mu s}$ demonstrated in Ref.~\cite{SrakaewKritsana2023Asaa} to become on the order of $T_1 \simeq 100 \; \mathrm{\mu s}$, as demonstrated in Ref.~\cite{PhysRevLett.123.170503}.